oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 	private String serviceName ;
 ```

-This is done **after** the classes constructor has been run, so if the constructor does set the field then the `@ConfigProperty` will override that.
+The value is injected **after** the classes constructor has been run, so if the constructor does set the field then the `@ConfigProperty` will override that.
 This also means that you cannot refer to that value in the constructor,

 ---